ahenderson3223/mri-tissue-segmentation/README.md

 Although my project is (currently) not for medical use, I was interested in what would occur if I performed image segmentation on MRI images.

-# Intensity Histogram Analysis Method
+# Thresholding and Intensity Histogram Analysis Method

+The images is segmented using thresholding.

 The frequency (# pixels) of each intensity (0-255) is plotted at a histogram using OpenCV.
 A curve is then fit to this data and two minima are found, forming three intervals of the intensities: